 Some schools have sent out hats by mail, so if you like you could bring your own.
 It's also possible to purchase your own gown & hood although the complete outfit costs over $200.

 Often graduates hold a bouquet of flowers, a degree scroll, or other props in their photos - and that is still possible!
 We will continue providing fresh roses and other accessories that have been sanitized.
 You're welcome to bring props of your own if you wish.

-Two family members may join you.
+Up to 4 household members may join you.